newrelic/gatsby-plugin-newrelic/README.md

 >Add the url for the support thread here

 ## Contributing

 Full details about how to contribute to
 Contributions to improve [Project Name] are encouraged!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 To execute our corporate CLA, which is required if your contribution is on behalf of a company, or if you have any questions, please drop us an email at opensource@newrelic.com.

 ## License

-[Project Name] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
->[If applicable: The [Project Name] also uses source code from third party libraries.
-Full details on which libraries are used and the terms under which they are licensed can be found in the third party notices document.]
+`gatsby-plugin-newrelic` is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License. `gatsby-plugin-newrelic` also uses source code from third party libraries.
+Full details on which libraries are used and the terms under which they are licensed can be found in the third party notices document.